Vanilla-OS/handbook/_posts/2023-01-20-install-openrgb.md

 ## Setting Up UDEV Rules

-For the application to function correctly, we need to manually add UDEV rules to our system.
+For the application to function ideally, add UDEV rules to your system.

 - First, install the UDEV rules by clicking [**here**](https://gitlab.com/CalcProgrammer1/OpenRGB/-/jobs/artifacts/master/raw/60-openrgb.rules?job=Linux+64+AppImage&inline=false).

-- After downloading the UDEV rules, we need to move them to the correct directory with the following command:-
+- After downloading the UDEV rules, you need to move them to the correct directory with the following command:-

 ```bash
 sudo mv ~/Downloads/60-openrgb.rules /etc/udev/rules.d/